 Trat to Koh Chang

 You can conveniently book your transport from Trat to Koh Chang in your guesthouse.
-The common price for a one way ticket is 110 THB and it includes 50 THB for the songthaew ride to the ferry terminal as well as the ferry ticket for 60 THB.
-The ferry ticket is actually 60 THB at the pier as well (motorcycles 30 THB extra, cars 60 THB extra) so you don’t even save money by arranging your own transport to the pier from downtown Trat.
+The common price for a one way ticket is 110 Baht and it includes 50 Baht for the songthaew ride to the ferry terminal as well as the ferry ticket for 60 Baht.
+The ferry ticket is actually 60 Baht at the Thammachat Pier as well (motorcycles 30 Baht extra, cars 60 Baht extra), so you don’t even save money by arranging your own transport to the pier from downtown Trat.

-The “Centerpoint Ferry” trip from Laem Ngop on Trat mainland to Centerpoint pier on the northern tip of Koh Chang takes about 40 minutes and there are hourly services to and from Koh Chang between 6am and 7:30pm.
+The “Centerpoint Ferry” trip from mainland Trat to Ao Sapparot Pier (literally “Pineapple Pier) on the northern tip of Koh Chang takes about 40 minutes, and there are hourly services to and from Koh Chang between 6am and 7:30pm.

-Once you reached Koh Chang, there are songthaew taxis already anticipating your arrival.
-You will not get overcharged by being a Farang, you just tell them the beach you want to go on the west coast and depending on the distance the fare is between 40 and 100 THB.
+Once you have reached Koh Chang, there will already be songthaew taxis anticipating your arrival.
+You will not get overcharged by being a Farang, just tell them the beach you want to go on the west coast and depending on the distance the fare is between 40 and 100 Baht.

 Koh Chang to Koh Mak / Koh Kood